-All that talent and potential creates responsibility for you as a Mini Aussiedoodle owner as soon as you bring your new puppy home.
-A Mini Aussiedoodle is not a dog you can ignore—owning one is a responsibility you cannot take lightly.
+All that talent and potential creates a big responsibility for you as a Mini Aussiedoodle owner as soon as you bring your new puppy home.
+A Mini Aussiedoodle is not a dog you can ignore—owning one is not a responsibility to take lightly.
 And as with all dogs, you get out what you put in.

 If you are now in love with Mini Aussiedoodle and want to pick out yours today, check out our Mini Aussiedoodle puppies for sale at Infinity Pups!